mgoellnitz/trackdown/README.md

 ## bitbucket.org

-Bitbucket is a brilliant tool for Open Source or small projects.
-It has decent VCS solutions, a WIKI which can be used distributed through GIT.
+[Bitbucket.org][bitbucket] a brilliant tool for Open Source or small projects.
+It has decent VCS solutions, a WIKI which can be used distributed through [GIT][git].

 The only thing I'm missing is the distributed offline work for ticketing.

-So in this case it is possible to leave out the ticketing of bitbucket.org and use TrackDown with bitbucket.org as the GIT based storage backend.
+So in this case it is possible to leave out the ticketing of [bitbucket.org][bitbucket] and use TrackDown with [bitbucket.org][bitbucket] as the [GIT][git] based storage backend.

 ## Trac

 A few years ago a colleague stated that he is running a local VM for each project, he is involved with, to take notes, track issues, and maintain source code.

 Of course this does not imply shared use of the Trac service or disconnected use.

 Also while Trac is a brilliant tool, this leaves me with the necessity to maintain the locally running instances and take backups of them in addition to the project VCS and source code repositories.
-This is not the case for the GIT based solutions in this list, which have a remote repository as a backup wiki and source code.
+This is not the case for the [GIT][git] based solutions in this list, which have a remote repository as a backup wiki and source code.

 ## Unmaintained related Projects